When planning your business exit, before we start identifying time wasters it is helpful to recognise a perfect buyer. There are 5 main points;

 An open market sale is one which is widely advertised.
 Think about it.
 When Cadbury was bought by Kraft, we only got to hear about it after the deal was done.
 Deals of that size are not openly advertised, they are conducted through a closed network of M&A professionals.

 In the SME space, almost all business sales are open market.
 By definition the sales are openly advertised to attract buyers.
 Don’t worry, the sale of your business won’t be announced by the local town crier.
-Confidentiality processes will protect your business during an open market sale as we discuss here.
+Confidentiality processes will protect your business during an open market sale.

 However the very fact that a business is being openly marketed for sale attracts all interested parties, and some of those will be time wasters.